GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 You probably have seen here two new sections: this one -`Foreword`- and `Improvement notes`.
 The former one is self-explanatory I believe.
 Regarding the latter one, I created it to briefly summarize some of the many aspects and details that I would have liked to do better had I invested more time, energy and resources - I guess this last attribute it's a combination of the first two- on this project.

+And of course, feel free to open a pull request if you see any fix/suggestion (so many more) to be made, thank you!

 <br>